About the Sacrament of Penance

 - Starting as early as 1st Grade, the First Penance & First Communion Preparation program helps prepare students for both their First Reconciliation and their First Communion.

 - Sacramental preparation encompasses two (2) consecutive years of Sacramental Catechesis, as required by the USCCB and the Archdiocese of Miami.

-- Classes are offered once a week, from September through May, either on Wednesday afternoons from 4:00 to 5:30pm or on Saturday mornings from 10:00 to 11:30am.
+- Classes are offered once a week, from September through May, on Wednesday afternoons.

 - In the spring, all parents of those students who will be receiving First Penance and First Communion come together for a special Parents Retreat, held on a Saturday morning, to discover the importance and necessity of Confession and, “the source and the summit of our faith” – the Eucharist.